Anthony Ler: The prosecution's case

 On 19 November 2001, both Anthony Ler and the 15-year-old boy stood trial together in the High Court of Singapore for the murder of Annie Leong.
 The case was heard before Judicial Commissioner Tay Yong Kwang of the High Court.
-The prosecution consisted of Deputy Public Prosecutors (DPPs) Low Cheong Yeow and Edwin San Ong Kyar, while for the two defendants, Anthony Ler was represented by veteran lawyer Subhas Anandan (1947 – 2015) and his assistant Anand Nalachandran, while the youth was represented by lawyers Edwin Seah Li Ming and Peter Ong Lip Cheng.
+The prosecution consisted of Deputy Public Prosecutors (DPPs) Low Cheong Yeow and Edwin San Ong Kyar, while for the two defendants, Anthony Ler was represented by veteran lawyer Subhas Anandan and his assistant Anand Nalachandran, while the youth was represented by lawyers Edwin Seah Li Ming and Peter Ong Lip Cheng.
 Additionally, to protect his identity due to his age, the teenager was renamed "Z" in the court documents and the media.

 As for Ler, despite facing the gallows, he kept wearing a strange smile on his face throughout the court proceedings and in the media.
 Subhas, in his memoir The Best I Could, he stated that in fact, he was not keen to take the case in the first place, as he had followed the news about the developments of the case and knew Ler would be found guilty eventually.
-But when Ler's mother and sister came to him and wanted him to defend Ler, he could not bring himself to reject it and thus accept the case after seeing Ler's mother's tears and her desperation to help her son.
+But when Ler's mother and sister came to him and wanted him to defend Ler, he could not bring himself to reject it and thus accepted the case after seeing Ler's mother's tears and her desperation to help her son.
 He expressed that he, like members of the public, wondered about the smile which Anthony Ler made, speculating that it could be a sneer or security blanket.

 The prosecution's case against Anthony Ler was largely based on the statements and hand-written confession made by Z. They called witnesses including Gavin Ng, Seah Tze Howe, Kong Ka Cheong, Vickneswaran Krishnan and the other teenagers present when Ler met up with the five boys.
 All the boys and girls verified that Anthony Ler frequently brought up the subject of wanting his wife dead.
 Additionally, the ex-lovers of Ler - Belinda Ho and Marilyn Tan - also took the stand, telling the court that Ler had told them on some occasions that he thirsted for the death of his wife.

 The prosecution also obtained evidence from Ler's computer, where police found and recovered the deleted emails which Ler used to communicate with Z after the death of Annie Leong, for which the conversation was about the payment to be made after the deed; this, together with the matching of the torn front page to Ler's newspaper, had clearly made inference to Ler's guilt of the crime, as what Z claimed in his statements.

 Among the contents of the deleted emails recovered from Ler's computer, one incriminating statement read: